Chris Grant (footballer): AFL career

+Grant continues to support the Western Bulldogs.
+He held the director role of the club's football department until he resigned in 2024 as a result of a tumultuous relationship with head coach Luke Beveridge.
+Grant was noted not to have attended the club's centenary function gala, as he was announced in the top five of Bulldog greats.

 Personal life

-Grant's daughter, Isabella Grant, began playing for the Western Bulldogs' AFL Women's team in the 2020 AFL Women's season after being drafted to the club as a father-daughter selection.
+Grant's daughter, Isabella Grant, began playing for the Western Bulldogs' AFL Women's team in the 2020 AFL Women's season after being drafted to the club as a father–daughter selection.